 Select ‘Clean up layout’ to undo previous manual movement of elements and revert to the selected spacing options.

-Note: You can also edit elements as if they were shapes—change their background color, line width, text options, etc. For help formatting shapes, see the tutorial here; for help formatting text, see the tutorial here.
+You can edit org chart boxes just as you can edit other shapes—change their background color, line width, text options, etc. For help formatting shapes, see the tutorial here; for help formatting text, see the tutorial here.